-It is concluded that while the proposed 18 metre pole will be visible from closeup locations, which is to be expected, it is not considered that such visual sighting of same would be detrimental to the visual amenities of the area, the community amenities or of the public realm at this location.
+It is concluded that while the proposed 15 metre pole will be visible from close-up locations, which is to be expected, it will not be an incongruous insertion into the streetscape.
+It is submitted that the proposed pole will be of neutral sky grey, which will reflect the skyline and therefore the proposed pole will be well assimilated with regards to its colour/texture.
+It is not considered that such visual sighting of same would be detrimental to the visual amenities of the area, the community amenities or of the public realm at this location.

-Established street lighting and mature trees have the effect of absorbing the proposed structure from many of the viewpoints.
+Established street poles, stret lights and backdrop street trees have the effect of absorbing the proposed structure from many of the viewpoints.